kaw092/BENG183_Final_Projects_FALL2019/GROUP10_Final_Project.md

 #### Method 2: Freshly-Made Compounded Medicine (Falconer)

-In some cases, patients lack the time needed for analysts to finish constructing their graphs and verifying their results via clinical trials therefore leading to different methodologies with varying difficulty to produce medicine on demand.
+In some cases, patients lack the time needed for analysts to finish constructing their graphs and verifying their results via clinical trials therefore leading to different methodologies with varying difficulty to produce medicine on demand.[7]
 For instance, the simplest method is simply crushing the solid form of a medicine and mixing it into water.

 The liquid counterpart proves to be more amenable to those afflicted with dysphagia, a condition that impedes swallowing.
 Researchers may ascertain this condition’s presence by scanning for substitutions of Valine to Methionine due to polymorphism of rs2565 of the BDNF gene, a gene heavily involved the esophageal motor functions.
 Said polymorphism was discovered via transcranial magnetic stimulation which correlated with the SNPs locating the substitutions.
 However, some medicinal ingredients are insoluble, and attempts to mix them may create solid deposits that threaten to choke the drinker.
 Inactive excipients, components that accompany but have no effect on the drug’s active ingredients’ efficacy, can be incorporated to increase solubility.